-Based on a survey of LNG market executives from around the world and across the industry, this report expands on our prior analysis on the liquefied natural gas industry, Work in progress: How can business models adapt to evolving LNG markets.
-It includes an overview of the shifting LNG landscape, the evolving supply and demand conditions and other key trends, as well as the impact of new technologies.
+This report expands on our initial analysis in, Work in progress: How can business models adapt to evolving LNG markets, and includes an overview of the shifting LNG landscape, the key trends, evolving supply and demand conditions, and the impact of new technologies.
 It also highlights the major technologies and trends that will drive this evolution in LNG.

 Betting big: LNG trends in Canada